 API is synonymous with rate limitations; they have limited user policies unless you go for the premium versions.
 With the free options, you will get between ten and a hundred requests daily.
 Web scraping, on the other, has none (at least technically).

 Web scraping allows you to crawl any website except those whose robot.txt restricts you from doing so.
-The chance is that any website that appears in Google web search has been scrapped and indexed by Google.
+The chance is that any website that appears in Google web search has been scraped and indexed by Google.
 However, you must read the robot.txt to avoid rubbing shoulders with the owners.

 Web scraping allows you to follow the data trail to get what you want.